-“How are we so optimistic, so careful Not to trip and yet Do trip, and then GET up and say O.K.”
+“How are we so optimistic, so careful not to trip, and then get up and say O.K.?”

 In this wonderful short video, Maira Kalman — the remarkable artist, prolific author, unmatched storyteller, and one of my favorite hearts and minds in the world — shares some wisdom on identity, happiness, and existence.
 Watch and take notes.